rohancragg/blog-notes/docs/aks/create-tls-secret.md

 In order to do this I needed two files in the correct format.

-There are multiple formats that certificate and asscoated key files can be in (they can even be combined into a single file).
+There are multiple formats that certificate and associated key files can be in (they can even be combined into a single file).
 In order to create a Kubernetes TLS secret I needed to ascertain the right ones to use.

 I was provided with a `.pks` file and needed to work out how to generate the correct artifacts from it.
 All I knew from the above article was that I needed a `.crt` and a `.key` file and at first I wasn't sure what these were.